Explanation of your payment statement

 - Price/month incl.
 VAT: Subscription price per product per month.

 - Total in euro incl.
 VAT: The subscription fee for the period of your payment statement.
 For your first payment statement, a new subscription, or a recent change in subscription, the total number of days that your new subscription was active will be billed.
-That's why this can be more than one month and can explain why your bill is higher than normal.
+That's why this can be more than one month and can explain why your bill is higher than expected.

 - Equipment: The technical devices needed for your Internet or TV to work.
 Each initial device is included in your pack.
 If you request additional devices, these are billed under Options.